Walter L. Wiese Jr. Second World War correspondence

-Walter L. Wiese Jr. was born in St. Louis, Missouri in 1917.
-Before entering active service, he married his wife June B. (Spinner) Wiese, who was also born in St. Louis.
-He enlisted in the military on 19 March 1941 and was honorably discharged on 12 October 1945, receiving five Bronze Stars, a Good Conduct Medal, and a Purple Heart.
-Walter was reported missing in action but was actually wounded in action on 19 January 1945 in Luxembourg, Germany.
+Staff Sergeant Walter L. Wiese, Jr., United States Army (b.
+1917) was born in St. Louis, Missouri.
+Before entering active service, he married June B. Spinner, who was also born in St. Louis.
+He enlisted in the military on March 19, 1941 and was honorably discharged on October 12, 1945, receiving five Bronze Stars, a Good Conduct Medal, and a Purple Heart.
+Walter was reported missing in action but was actually wounded in action on January 19, 1945 in Luxembourg, Germany.
 After the war, he returned to St. Louis and worked as a truck driver delivering meat to butcher shops.
 He and June went on to have five children: Mary Jane, Diana, Elizabeth, Walter, and Joseph.

 .16 Linear feet (2 folders)

-This collection contains fourty-five written correspondences from SSGT.
-Walter L. Wiese Jr., USA, to his wife June B. (Spinner) Wiese during the Second World War.
+This collection contains fourty-five written correspondences from SSgt.
+Walter L. Wiese Jr., USA to his wife June B. Wiese during the Second World War.